 Illinois.
 In 1996, the Company signed agreements with a group of investors (the "Erie Group") entitling them to an on-going 50% share of the Company's 75% share of the annual storage fees ("net storage revenues") less a deduction for 50% of billing and collection expenses generated by specimens stored in the Illinois Masonic Medical Center for a price of \$1,000,000.
 The agreements were modified in 1998 to broaden the covered specimens to those originating in Illinois and its contiguous states and stored in Oldsmar, Florida for a maximum of up to 33,000 storage spaces.
+Previously, the Company had repurchased 45% of the Illinois RSA.

-The Company made total payments to all RSA holders of \$974,276 and \$832,587 for the fiscal years ended November 30, 2020 and 2019, respectively.
-The Company recorded an RSA accrual of \$762,573 and \$909,765 as of November 30, 2020 and 2019, respectively, related to interest owed to the RSA holders, which is included in accrued expenses.
-The Company also recorded interest expense of \$1,148,592 and \$944,060 for the fiscal years ended November 30, 2020 and 2019, respectively, which is reflected in interest expense on the accompanying consolidated statements of comprehensive income.
+The Company made total payments to all RSA holders of \$909,829 and \$974,276 for the fiscal years ended November 30, 2021 and November 30, 2020, respectively, exclusive of termination and repurchase payments.
+The Company recorded an RSA accrual of \$883,265 and \$762,573 as of November 30, 2021 and November 30, 2020, respectively, related to interest owed to the RSA holders, which is included in accrued expenses.
+The Company also recorded interest expense of \$1,030,521 and \$1,148,592 for the fiscal years ended November 30, 2021 and 2020, respectively, which is reflected in interest expense on the accompanying consolidated statements of comprehensive income.